-In seeking informed consent, the following information must be provided to each prospective participant, unless the element is not applicable or an HSREC approves a waiver or alteration of the element.
-Health-Related Research Informed Consent Form

-An introductory statement written as an invitation [You are being invited to participate....]

-- Project name

-- Project number (if applicable)

-- Summary of the project name in lay terms

-- Name of Principal investigator/researcher

-Administrative area:

-- Space for a participant number - Informed consent version number and date of the version as a footer - The ethics approval date must be on the consent form

-Opening statement:

-- The purpose of the research

-- The study involves research

-- The study involves experimentation (if appropriate)

-A statement that explains whether participation is both or:

-- Confidential - Anonymous

-A statement that participation is voluntary, and that

-- the participant may refuse participation or to leave the study at any time by telling the researcher and will not be penalised or lose any benefits to which they are otherwise entitled. - the participant may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled.

-In the case of a survey:

-- A statement that the responses are or are not linked to a participant's email address/name - must be clear - Statement that reads that the participant is:

-At least 18 years of age

-Has read and understood the informed consent form

-Agrees to participate in the study

-That participation implies consent (if appropriate)

-The expected duration of participation must be explained

-Description of the procedures to be followed

-[will I get paid to participate in this study?]

-- Mention whether the participant will be remunerated for their time, inconvenience, and expense (TIE) related to the study. - A breakdown of the actual reimbursement that will be offered - An explanation of how (if any) additional costs to the participant that may result from participation in the study will be managed.
+king informed consent, the following information must be provided to each prospective participant the element is not applicable or an HSREC approves a waiver or alteration of the element.
+Health- d Research Informed Consent Form oductory statement written as an invitation [You are being invited to participate] Annu Project name • Project number (if applicable) • Summary of the project name in lay terms • Name of Principal investigator/researcher Admini strative area: • Space for a participant number • Informed consent version number and date of the version as a footer • Validity period of current HSREC approval (e.g. "Approved by the Health Sciences Research Ethics Committee (HSREC) of the University of the Free State, the approval is effective from xx/xx/xxxx and expires on xx/xx/xxxx) Openir ng statement: • The purpose of the research • The study involves research • The study involves experimentation (if appropriate) A state ment that explains whether participation is both or: • Confidential • Anonymous A state ment that participation is voluntary and that • the participant may refuse participation or leave the study at any time by telling the researcher and will not be penalised or lose any benefits to which they are otherwise entitled; and • the participant may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled.
+In the o case of a survey the following questions should be included: • I am older than 18 years of age ٠ I have read and understood the above study information, and what is expected of me as a participant ٠ I understand that the risks and benefits of this survey • I have been given enough information regarding this survey • I am aware that the results of the survey, including personal details may be anonymously processed in a study report, publication or presentation • I agree that the data collected during this survey can be processed in a computer system hosted by the University of the Free State (or other if relevant) ٠ I may at any stage decide to not complete the survey, without any judgment or disadvantage • I have been given the contact details of the Principal Investigator and advised that I may contact him/her about any aspect regarding my participation in this survey ٠ I have been given the ethics approval number of this survey as well as the contact details of the Health Sciences Research Ethics Committee of the UFS if I have any concerns regarding my - participation in this survey • In the By continuing with this survey, I agree to participate case of a survey the following should be added to the informed consent: "Approved by the Health tes Research Ethics Committee (HSREC) of the University of the Free State, the approval is effective x/xx/xxxx and expires on xx/xx/xxxx" pected duration of participation must be explained. ption of the procedures to be followed. get paid to participate in this study?] • Mention whether the participant will be remunerated for their time, inconvenience, and expense (TIE) - related to the study. • A breakdown of the actual reimbursement that will be offered. • An explanation of how (if any) additional costs to the participant that may result from participation in the study will be managed.
+A state ment explaining the anticipated number of participants will be recruited for the study.